bitcraze/bitcraze-website/src/development/development-overview.md

 {% id_link getting-started-development %} – a step by step guide to set up your development environment, build your first custom firmware and download it to the copter.

-[Discord](https://discord.gg/dJMtnPZnvU) – A meeting place to connect with the community
+Discord – A meeting place to connect with the community.
+Email us if you want an invite link

 ## What can you develop?